keithedgefield/horizon/README.md

 beginners with an intuitive syntax and straightforward learning curve, yet provides powerful capabilities and advanced features for experienced developers who need more complex functionality.

+## Momo: A Modern, Ultra-Portable Gaming API

+`Momo` is the foundation framework of Horizon Project, provides a modern, efficient API that abstracts away platform-specific details while maintaining excellent performance.
+The architecture follows a component-based design, enabling modularity and portability.

 ## SpriteKit: A 3D Game Library